taateli/CodeHeroes/README.md

 # CodeHeroes

-Mini-project repo for course Ohjelmistotuotanto for Helsinki University
+Mini-project repo for course Ohjelmistotuotanto for University of Helsinki